B-Salinas/All-Things-App-Academy/Learning-Objectives/Module-5/week-14.md

 # React Components

 ### Provide default values for a React component's props
+You can expect `props` to be an object that has its keys and values determined by the parent components.

 ### Pass props into a React component
 **Props:** an object that gets passed down from the parent component to the child component.
 This value can be of any data structure, including a function (which is an object type).